Is High Traffic Academy by Vick Strizheus Worth Its $997 Cost?

 Quick Summary of High Traffic Academy by Vick Strizheus

-Pros: You learn some lesser-known methods for generating traffic, building your email list, setting up your sales funnel, etc. You get marketing tools like sales page templates, a click tracker, etc. You get access to affiliate marketing training tutorials and webinars.
+The Good: You learn some lesser-known methods for generating traffic, building your email list, setting up your sales funnel, etc. You get marketing tools like sales page templates, a click tracker, etc. You get access to affiliate marketing training tutorials and webinars.

-Cons: The membership fee for HTA is a whopping $997, or $197/month.
+The Bad: The membership fee for HTA is a whopping $997, or $197/month.
 There are numerous upsells in the program, which you must buy to make the program work for you.
 Vick's recommended methods all cost extra money to test and use properly.

-Our Recommendation: While HTA offers good information for affiliate marketers and website owners, it is vastly overpriced.
+The Bottom Line: While HTA offers good information for affiliate marketers and website owners, it is vastly overpriced.
 Some of its material is outdated and/or skewed towards making you pay money.
 You can obtain a lot of Vick's information by perusing free online sources.

 If you are a newbie affiliate marketer or website owner, you know how hard it is to get traffic to your site(s).
 It can be disheartening when you write a brilliant blog post, publish it, and get no comments or even views.